 Ombre stained wood is a great way to add some interest and personality to your furniture makeover projects.
 It’s also a very easy finish to achieve, with no stripping required!
 In this blog post, we will show you how to create an ombre effect on your wood projects with just a few simple steps.
 Let’s get started!

-This desk was in great shape, not like most of the pieces I get for makeovers.
-It was in great shape because of who owned it, my neighbors.
+This desk was in great shape, unlike most of the pieces I find or purchase for my furniture makeovers.
+It was in great shape because of who owned it, my neighbors, thanks, Burt and Judy!
 They were getting rid of the desk and asked if I wanted to have it and give it a great makeover and find it a new home.

-If you like all wood pieces, this was in perfect shape to keep as is, except I had to take it up a level and give it an ombre stain finish on the drawers and a little bit of paint.
+If you like all wood pieces, this was in perfect shape to keep as is.
+Although, I decided to take it up a level and give it an ombre stain finish on the drawers and a little bit of paint.
 I personally love the look of natural wood tones paired with paint.
 This gives the outdated furniture a modern look while keeping the warmth of the wood.

 You can read all about the details on how to reupholster a chair from this post.

 This desk sold right away and I know why.
-She was in great shape and she has an updated new look for her next home.
+She was in great shape and she has an updated new look of a DIY Ombre wood stain.